4th Cavalry Regiment (United States): Kosovo

-War on Terrorism
+War on terrorism

 On 6 November 2002, the 1st Infantry Division published a warning order establishing ARFOR-T (Army Forces Turkey).
-This mission was enormous, encompassing the subordinate units of 2 heavy mechanized divisions, 4th ID and 1st ID.
-Normally these missions are assigned to corps headquarters.
-The following months involved extensive planning, command post exercises, and a joint warfighter with 1st ID key personnel traveling to Ft.
-Hood, TX, to conduct planning with the 4th ID staff.
-During this time the 1st Squadron's commander, Lt.
-Col. James H. Chevallier, designated about 40 personnel to comprise an Advanced Echelon (ADVON), and they deployed to Turkey in early February.
+This mission was enormous, encompassing the subordinate units of 2 heavy mechanized divisions, 4th ID, and 1st ID.
+Normally, these missions are assigned to corps headquarters.
+The following months involved extensive planning, command post exercises, and a joint warfighter with 1st ID key personnel traveling to Ft Hood, TX, to conduct planning with the 4th ID staff.
+During this time, the 1st Squadron's commander, Lt.
+Col. James H. Chevallier, designated about 40 personnel to form an Advanced Echelon (ADVON), which deployed to Turkey in early February.
 Their mission was to conduct a detailed route reconnaissance from the seaport of debarkation (SPOD) at İskenderun, on the Mediterranean Sea coast, in south-central Turkey, to the border crossing near the tactical assembly areas located near the towns of Silopi, Dicle, and Cizre, near the Turkish-Iraqi border.
 The route reconnaissance conducted by less than 30 officers and non-commissioned officers is believed to the longest route recon conducted in modern times; the men assigned the task cataloged every bridge, route constriction and obstruction, hill grade, and curve radius for nearly 500 mi.
 The goal of ARFOR-T was to open a second front, to crush Iraqi armed resistance from the North.
-The Quarterhorse, mounted on the hastily drawn, and refurbished, HMMWVs they had prepared initially for their Kosovo rotation, would conduct a screen along one of the 4th IDs flanks as it charged south out of Turkey.
-While the Quarterhorse was conducting the route reconnaissance, the Turkish government debated at length whether they should to allow Coalition forces to invade from their territory, finally signaling in early March 2003 that the invasion would not be permitted from their soil.
+The Quarterhorse, mounted on the hastily drawn and refurbished HMMWVs they had prepared initially for their Kosovo rotation, would conduct a screen along one of the 4th ID's flanks as it charged south out of Turkey.
+While the Quarterhorse was conducting route reconnaissance, the Turkish government debated at length whether to allow Coalition forces to invade from their territory, finally signaling in early March 2003 that such an invasion would not be permitted on their soil.
 By early April, all of the Quarterhorse troopers returned to Schweinfurt, unsure what the future held, as the Iraqi regime was toppled by forces assaulting north from Kuwait.
 The main body of the squadron never deployed out of Germany, despite being on standby and prepared to move for nearly two weeks in early March.

-While the invasion from the north never materialized, the Quarterhorse participated in an accidental, yet convincing and important, deception that caused Saddam Hussein to order several armored divisions to the north to meet the invasion force.
+While the invasion from the north never materialized, the Quarterhorse participated in an accidental yet convincing and important deception that led Saddam Hussein to order several armored divisions to the north to meet the invasion force.
 Because of this, the enemy force strength, or Order of Battle, was significantly reduced in the South, enabling the rapid assault from Kuwait in the opening days of Operation Iraqi Freedom.